 They recover their swagger with “Memory Motel,” a true epic, pushing past the seven-minute mark.
 This power ballad stands as the Stones’ “A Day In The Life,” complete with a brief, separately-written segment sung by Keith that interrupts Jagger’s main narrative of a short-but-sweet love affair set in the sandy, windswept Hamptons.
 Mick parks himself on the grand piano stool, and even Keith leaves his guitar on the stand, and opts for a Fender Rhodes electric piano, normally associated with lounge-lizard cocktail jazz.
-The guitar work is provided by Perkins and Mandel, the only Black And Blue song on which the aspiring prospects played together (recorded separately, of course).
+The guitar work is provided by Perkins and Mandel, the only Black And Blue song on which the aspiring prospects played together (but recorded separately).
 The song’s greatness was belatedly recognized, and it has since become a latter-day concert favorite.

 The misfire here is “Hey Negrita,” another ham-fisted reggae track, but this one sounds like the loutish, drunken older brother of the innocent “Cherry Oh Baby.”
-It is notable only for the fact that the song’s original framework came from Ron Wood, and it was during its recording (with Woody providing the main riff) that realization struck that he was The One.
+It is notable only for the fact that the song’s original framework came from Ron Wood, and it was during its recording (with Ronnie providing the main riff) that realization struck that he was The One.

 “Melody,” a duet between Jagger and Billy Preston, is a throwback to the pre-rock era of 1940s nightclub jazz and one of the most interesting and atypical songs the Stones ever put out.
 A re-working of Preston’s own “Do You Love Me?,” “Melody” boasts great period-piece licks from Keith and a subtle horn arrangement by 70s super-producer Arif Mardin (Bee Gees, Diana Ross, many others).